onyazuka/haniwa-lazy-load/README.md

 lazyLoader.attach();
 ```

-If you load your images dynamically, you can always add new elements to lazy load:
+If you load your images dynamically, you can always add new elements to be lazy loaded:
 ```javascript
 lazyLoader.updateWithSelectors(["img[data-src]", "iframe"]);
 lazyLoader.lazyLoad();